-Mikhail was a lieutenant in the UBCS and was deployed with his team to help the citizens of Raccoon City during the T-Virus Outbreak.
+Mikhail is a lieutenant in the UBCS and was deployed with his team to help the citizens of Raccoon City during the T-Virus Outbreak.
 Mikhail lost almost all of his men during the initial siege and was critically wounded during the fight.
-Jill Valentine meets him, in a delirious state, shortly after meeting Nicholai.
+Jill Valentine meets him, albeit in a delirious state, shortly after meeting fellow UBCS soldier Nicholai Ginovaef.

 Mikhail remains on the Cable Car while Jill and Nicholai go look for parts to repair the car to make their way to the Raccoon City Clock tower.
 When Jill returns she (mistakenly) reports that Nicholai is dead and they make the repairs to the cable car and start off for the clock tower.
 En route, Nemesis (a new model T-103) attacks and tries to kill the trio.
 Mikhail orders Jill and Carlos Oliveira to the front of the car while he attempts to hold off the monster.
 Mikhail unloads his rifle into the beast but he is unsuccessful in stopping it.
 He then detonates his grenades in the rear car hoping to destroy Nemesis once and for all.
 His bravery only injured the beast but his sacrifice was not in vain as Jill and Carlos managed to safely make it to the clock tower.

-Should the player return to the cable car before they've collected any of the necessary items to repair the tram, there is a bonus cutscene that shows Mikhail attempting to defend it from a small horde of zombies, eventually resulting in him using either an explosive barrel that was nearby, or a grenade should the player have destroyed the barrel previously, to finish the job.
+Should the player return to the cable car before they've collected any of the necessary items to repair the tram, there is a bonus cutscene that shows Mikhail attempting to defend it from a small horde of zombies.
+He will either make use of an explosive barrel that was nearby, or a grenade should the player have destroyed the barrel previously, to finish the job.
 Jill Valentine will then help carry the still weakened Mikhail back inside.
-During this moment, Mikhail expresses his guilt in letting his team down, and stresses how he and his team are simply soldiers, and hold no ties to the Umbrella Corporation itself.
+During this moment, Mikhail expresses his guilt in letting his team down while stressing how he and his team are simply soldiers and hold no ties to the Umbrella Corporation itself.

 Mercenaries: Operation Mad Jackal